How Ruby on Rails Speeds Up the Launch of Your Ecommerce Store

 When launching an ecommerce store from scratch, you should think over the essential pieces of functionality that will help you sell efficiently: product management, a reliable payment gateway, an efficient shipping system, and so on.

-Ruby on Rails (RoR) is a smart choice for starting your ecommerce store as this framework provides lots of free ready-made solutions to implement basic functionality for online stores.
+Ruby on Rails (RoR) is a smart choice for starting your ecommerce store as this framework provides lots of free ready-made solutions to implement basic functionality for online stores in 2019.

 Moreover, Ruby on Rails ecommerce platforms such as Spree Commerce and Solidus as well as separate Ruby gems give you complete control over your store.